HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="page-requests-distribution.png",
   caption="Page requests distribution.",
-  description="A bar chart showing the number of requests, wiht the 10th percentile having 46 requests on desktop and 44 on mobile, the 25th percentile having 68 and 65 respectively, 50th having 103 and 98, 75th having 151 and 146, and 90th percentile having 217 on desktop and 208 on mobile.",
+  description="A bar chart showing the number of requests, with the 10th percentile having 46 requests on desktop and 44 on mobile, the 25th percentile having 68 and 65 respectively, 50th having 103 and 98, 75th having 151 and 146, and 90th percentile having 217 on desktop and 208 on mobile.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=1278986228&format=interactive",
   sheets_gid="1733352933",
   sql_file="pagestats_percentiles_bydevice.sql"